-IE44 A trade secret is 'information, including a formula, pattern, recipe, compilation, program, device, method, technique, or process that (a) derives independent economic value, actual or potential, from not being generally known and (b) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.'
-If the future economic benefits from a trade secret acquired in a business combination are legally protected, that asset meets the contractual-legal criterion.
-Otherwise, trade secrets acquired in a business combination are identifiable only if the separability criterion is met, which is likely to be the case.
+IE44 A trade secret is 'information, including a formula, pattern, recipe, compilation, program, device, method, technique, or process that (a) derives independent economic value, actual or potential, from not being generally known and (b) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.'1 If the future economic benefits from a trade secret acquired in a business combination are legally protected, that asset meets the contractual-legal criterion.
+Otherwise, trade secrets acquired in a business combination is met, which is likely to be the case.